 “We need the power of CRC’s high-performance computing clusters, but that power needs to harmonize with the graphic user interface tools we use.
 Pitt CRC helps you move seamlessly from your laptop into the cluster.”

 “The software building blocks already exist,” Wong explains.
 “We create simple-to-use workflows that take advantage of Pitt CRC’s advanced computing.
 We do the necessary code adaptation, troubleshooting, and user support so that biologists can just focus on solving big problems and not worry about the computer.”

 “I love this machine,” White says, preparing fresh samples for the Aurora.
 “The old machine accommodated five sample panels with eight to 10 colors each.
 The Aurora does the same analysis with two panels with 18 colors each.
 You can overlay images of the normal and the mutant regulatory T-cells.
 Because you sample more events, you get a larger population.
 You are not trying to make conclusions based on a small sample.
 Aurora enables a global view – it shows the forest.”

-For schedule and registration, go to: https://hsls.libguides.com/flow.
+For information on workshops and training resources, go to:

 Pitt Center for Research Computing